IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

    * For the first message, the consumption loop retries until `first_msg_timeout` is reached, pausing for `first_delay` between attempts.
    * After the first message is received (to allow for Kafka broker consumer group stabilization, etc.), the loop continues retrying for up to `max_retries` sessions.
 Each session consists of sequential attempts until `timeout` is reached, with a `retry_delay` pause between each attempt.
-   * As new messages arrive, they are parsed and stored in a thread-safe `sortedcontainers.SortedDict` buffer, which scales at O(log n) and supports efficient indexing.
+   * As new messages arrive, they are parsed and added to self.data in a thread safe way.
-   * The buffer is keyed by timestamp (`t`) to enable efficient interpolation.
+   * The data is fetched in `_build_out_dict` method using timestamp (`t`) and the interpolation method.

 3. **Data Access:**